palgarob/miniRT/README.md

 - [x] Revisar el parseo, criterios de los parámetros.
 - [x] Parece que la cámara al final no se orienta bien
 - [ ] For the time being, only `ambient` can be set from the executable arguments.
+	- [ ] Other things to be able to change on execution time could be the resolution of the image.
 - [ ] There could be a submodule for the libft.
 I can do this as soon as I finish [Libft-prime](https://github.com/palgarob/Libft-prime).
 - [ ] The part where the objects are created and the parsing is done are intertwined.
 It would be good praxis if it was divided.
+-

 ## 🤝 Acknowledgements